by Bill Schneider (bschneid@arsdigita.com)

 the presentation of page components on a site-wide basis, to accomodate a

-co-branded subsite or a new output type like WML.
 In the early days of server-side Web programming, people would write CGI

 scripts to directly generate HTML output as string literals.
 Later, Java